alx/alexgirard.com-blog/wp-content/plugins/openid/readme.txt

 == Changelog ==

+= version 3.1.1 =
+ - fix bug with OpenID Provider XRDS code that prevents ability to login to some sites (like plaxo.com)

 = version 3.1 =
- - added hidden constant to set custom comments post page (OPENID_COMMENTS_POST_PAGE)
+ - added hidden constant to set custom comments post page (OPENID\_COMMENTS\_POST\_PAGE)
  - additional option to skip name and email check for OpenID comments
  - use preferred username (from SREG) if possible when creating new account
- - truncate long URLs when used as display_name for comments
+ - truncate long URLs when used as display\_name for comments
  - numerous bug fixes, including bug with registration form

 = version 3.0 =